Hey Siri, lock my door! How the ‘August’ secured my smart apartment

 The August works with If This Then That (IFTTT), and some people actually use it to get around the “Alexa won’t let me unlock my door with my voice.”
 A stranger wanting to break in would have to guess that you have an August, since it’s invisible from the outside of the door, and you could change the wording slightly, but for me, it wasn’t worth the risk.

-All that said, the August is not cheap: The HomeKit version is $230, and non-Apple-certified on is $200.
-Breezing in my door when I’m laden with bags of groceries is one of my favorite parts of having a smart apartment, but I wouldn’t be surprised if the price and the squirm factor make this a no-go for others.
+Breezing in my door when I’m laden with bags of groceries is one of my favorite parts of having a smart apartment, but I wouldn’t be surprised if the squirm factor make this a no-go for others.
 Also, I still never, ever leave home without my keys … just in case.

-Updated 2/2/2017: Updated to reflect that August is now compatible with the Wink Hub 2.